-Last but not least, it should be beneficialis advisable to not treat η{CO2} or the DIC uptake potential as a measure of OAE efficiency.
-The latter should be assessed in two steps, i.e. first how much of a stable TA increase can be achieved, accounting for potential CaCO3 precipitation, and secondas well as potentially shifting natural TA source/sink terms, for instance in sediments (Bach 2023).
-And secondly, how much of DIC is actually then taken up given a particular air-sea gas exchange and exposure time.
+Last but not least, it should be beneficial to not treat $\eta{CO2}$ or the DIC uptake potential as a measure of OAE efficiency.
+The latter should be assessed in two steps, i.e. first how much of a stable TA increase can be achieved, accounting for potential CaCO3 precipitation, and second, how much of DIC is actually then taken up given a particular air-sea gas exchange and exposure time.
 Such approach takes into account the quite different time scales of TA and DIC increase.

-2 Sampling and storage of TA-enriched water
+2.2 Sampling and storage of TA-enriched water

-Sampling of discrete DIC, TA, pH and fCO_2 should generally follow protocols described in Standard Operating Procedure (SOP) 1 by Dickson et al. (2007).
+Sampling of discrete DIC, TA, pH and $fCO_2$ should generally follow protocols described in Standard Operating Procedure (SOP) 1 by Dickson et al. (2007).
 One caveat, however, is that these protocols were developed for common oceanic carbonate chemistry conditions.
-Here, we discuss additional measures for sampling and sample storage that may be

-215-necessary for carbonate chemistry conditions specific to OAE (i.e. high TA, high pH, and high Ω).
+Here, we discuss additional measures for sampling and sample storage that may be necessary for carbonate chemistry conditions specific to OAE (i.e. high TA, high pH, and high $\Omega$ ).
 We acknowledge that many of the procedures described below are based on anecdotal evidence and need to be further scrutinized with increasing maturation of OAE research and ongoing improvements of this guide.

-2.1 Specific problems to consider
+2.2.1 Specific problems to consider

-220 In general, there are 4 processes that can alter carbonate chemistry conditions in a sample during its collection and storage.
-These are:
+- In general, there are 4 processes that can alter carbonate chemistry conditions in a sample during its collection and storage.

-These are:

-2)1) modifications via air-sample gas exchange (sampling)

-3) modifications via biological activity such as respiration (storage)

-4)3) modifications via the precipitation of CaCO3 (storage)

-4) 225 4) modifications via diffusion of CO_2 into or out of sampling container walls (storage)
+These are: - 1) modifications via air-sample gas exchange (sampling) - 2) modifications via biological activity such as respiration (storage) - 3) modifications via the precipitation of CaCO3 (storage) - 225 4) modifications via diffusion of CO2 into or out of sampling container walls (storage)

 These four processes affect carbonate chemistry parameters differently and the effect size also depends to a large degree on the sample itself (Table 1).
-Sampling and storage procedures that describe how to deal with processes 1 and 2 can be found in SOP 1 by Dickson et al. (2007), such as how samples should be collected and stored, including thorough instructions of 230-what materials are recommended to be used and how they should be prepared.
+Sampling and storage procedures that describe how to deal with processes 1 and 2 can be found in SOP 1 by Dickson et al. (2007), such as how samples should be collected and stored, including thorough instructions of what materials are recommended to be used and how they should be prepared.

 CaCO3 precipitation (process 3) has received less attention in SOP 1.
 This is because CaCO3 precipitation is very slow under most natural seawater carbonate chemistry conditions and is therefore not considered to affect carbonate chemistry conditions during sampling and storage of such waters.
-However, CaCO3 precipitation accelerates graduallyexponentially the further Ω
+However, CaCO3 precipitation accelerates gradually the further Ω deviates from 1.

-235-deviates from 1.
-(Zhong & Mucci 1989).
 Extreme Ω values which are much higher than what is commonly observed in the oceans will be frequently encountered in OAE research.
 Indeed, Subhas et al. (2022) experienced this problem in their OAE experiments where TA and DIC concentrations in the OAE treatment samples declined during sample storage due to CaCO3 precipitation.
 The precipitation of CaCO3 reduces TA and DIC in a 2:1 molar ratio, also changing carbonate chemistry speciation (Figure 3).

-As discussed above, precipitation rates critically depend on Ω but are also influenced by the presence of organic/inorganic 240 particles as precipitation nuclei (Zhang and Mucci, 1989; Marion et al. 2009, Moras et al., 2022; Fuhr et al., 2022), the Mg concentration (Moras et al. 20232023a), or the concentration of dissolved organic carbon - DOC (e.g. Chave&Suess 1970, Pan et al. 2021, Moras et al. 20232023a).
+As discussed above, precipitation rates critically depend on Ω but are also influenced by the presence of organic/inorganic particles as precipitation nuclei (Zhang and Mucci, 1989; Marion et al. 2009, Moras et al., 2022; Fuhr et al., 2022), the Mg concentration (Moras et al. 2023), or the concentration of dissolved organic carbon - DOC (e.g. Chave&Suess 1970, Pan et al. 2021, Moras et al. 2023).
 Since, precipitation is usually difficult to predict in terms of how long a sample might be stable, it is advisable to treat the sample in such a way that the potential problem of precipitation is minimised/mitigated.

-In the following we describe procedures to avoid changes in carbonate chemistry conditions upon sampling and storage of DIC, TA, pH, and fCO_2 .
+In the following we describe procedures to avoid changes in carbonate chemistry conditions upon sampling and storage of DIC, TA, pH, and fCO2.

-2.2.2.2 Sampling General sampling considerations: filtration
+2.2.2 Sampling considerations: filtration